San Sisto, Piacenza: Interior

-The interior has chapels frescoed by Antonio and Vincenzo Campi, there is an altarpiece and a in the choir of massacre of the innocents by Camillo Procaccini and another painting by Jacopo Palma il Giovane in the choir.
+The interior has chapels frescoed by Antonio and Vincenzo Campi, there is an altarpiece in the choir of massacre of the innocents by Camillo Procaccini and another painting by Jacopo Palma il Giovane in the choir.
 The cupola at the center of the transept was frescoed by Bernardino Zacchetti.

 At the end of the Nave, in the choir of the apse is a copy of the Raphael's Sistine Madonna attributed to Pietro Antonio Avanzini.
 To the great loss of Piacenza, the Benedictines pawned off the original in 1754 to Augustus III, King of Poland for the lordly sum of twelve thousand zecchini.
 The painting is now one of the masterpieces on display at the Gemäldegalerie in Dresden;

 To the left of the transept is the altar and tomb dedicated to Margaret of Parma, designed by Simone Moschino.
 On the facing side is the monumental chapel of St Barbara (1926), patron saint of artillery men.
 The nave ceiling is painted with a pattern of a cassettoni or geometric squares on a barrel ceiling.